zhooda/veryBadKernel/README.md

 ### Prerequisites
 - Cargo and Rustup

-To build and run the kernel from source, you will need a rust nightly version from 2021-12-13 or earlier:
+To build and run the kernel from source, you will need a rust nightly version from 2021-12-13 or earlier.
+This is because in the [inline asm stabilization PR]](https://github.com/rust-lang/rust/pull/91728), the location for the `asm!()` macro has changed and the `x86_64 crate has not been updated to support this change yet.
+This documentation will be irrelevant when that crate is updated.

 ```bash
 $ rustup toolchain install nightly-2021-12-13